Why staying well informed in the digital age calls for a lot of effort.

 The problem is that those half-life facts about SEO and content management are still hanging around in the ether.
 I’m frequently asked by website owners about the alleged benefits of hiding content on sites, word stuffing, fiddling with domain names, stealing metadata and a dozen other old and discredited techniques.
 I never did them even when they worked and I couldn’t recommend them now.
 The solution is not to try and subvert the system but to work within it.

-I am overweight but I know how to lose weight.
+I used to overweight but I knew how to lose weight.
 You eat less and exercise more.
-It may be boring but it’s effective.
+It may be boring but it’s effective, as I eventually proved.
 Well SEO is like that, you follow the rules laid down by the people who create the search engine rankings and the results follow.

 There is no miracle Cabbage Soup Diet for SEO.